tiagosora/WS_Proj2/README.md

     |Headmaster|103453|Pass.Muito.Forte123|

 ## Converting the data

+Note: This step is not necessary, and simply serves as informative.
+These files are already created.

 To convert the data from the original CSV files from the original dataset, simply run the following commands: